-It is experiencing a revival in its food and drink with interesting restaurants, ale houses and cafés, such as the Lord of Pies or the 1930s Plaza Café delivering exciting tipples and diverse menus.
+It is experiencing a revival in its food and drink with interesting restaurants, ale houses and cafés, such as the 1930s Plaza Café delivering exciting tipples and diverse menus.

 The last Friday of each month sees the Market Place hosting ‘Foodie Fridays’ a festival of all things food and drink.

 This is street food at its best and you sample everything from a Massaman Curry to a classic pizza accompanied by some excellent local beers.